ianchesal/dotfiles/vim/README.md

-I use Homebrew's MacVIM and vim:
+I use Homebrew's vim:

-    brew install macvim vim
+    brew uninstall vim; rvm system; brew install vim

+That `rvm system` is necessary otherwise `vim` segfaults when you try to use Ruby.

 You need to clone [Vundle](https://github.com/gmarik/Vundle.vim#about) before this `vimrc` will work: